 “Approximately 300 panelists receive the survey each month.
 Panelists represent businesses of various sizes headquartered within the Sixth District, which encompasses Alabama, Florida, Georgia, and sections of Louisiana, Mississippi, and Tennessee.
 Panelists range from executives of large corporations to owner-operators of small businesses.
 The industry composition of the panel roughly reflects the makeup of the national economy.
 Nevertheless, survey responses are weighted by industry shares of national gross domestic product.”

-• Current economic environment: Sales levels and profit margins “compared to normal” remained relatively unchanged.
-Year-over-year unit cost growth remained relatively unchanged 2.3 percent, on average.
+- Current economic environment: Sales levels and profit margins “compared to normal” decreased.
+Year-over-year unit cost growth remained constant at 2.4 percent, on average

 The report also includes other questions and a variety of charts and tables depicting respondents’ answers.